 - Know what you need.
 In the days/weeks before the consignment sale, go through your child’s wardrobe for the upcoming season, and really assess what they need.

 - Know your prices.
 You won’t know if you are getting a good deal unless you know what that item would cost new.
 This doesn’t mean study every brand out there and their price points, but be aware of pricing.
-Something as simple as knowing Hannah Anderson costs more than Old Navy, and Old Navy costs more than Circo will be very helpful when you shop.
+Something as simple as knowing Hannah Anderson costs more than Old Navy will be very helpful when you shop.

 - Know what you are willing to spend.
 While many consignment sales accept cash and credit card payments, you want to go in with a budget.
 What are you willing to spend total?
 Getting such good deals may go to your head and you may go a bit overboard so stay focused.
 Also, know what you are willing to spend on a specific item.
 What’s your max price on a pair of pajamas?
 What about on a winter coat?

-Each season I set a budget, usually $80-100 per child, and that is what I spend to get them a full wardrobe – play clothes, church clothes, and special occasion or holiday outfits and dresses.
+Each season I set a budget and that is what I spend to get them a full wardrobe.
+My budget is typically $80-100 per child.
+That includes play clothes, church clothes, and special occasion or holiday outfits and dresses.
 Sometimes this also includes coats, boots, and other seasonal outerwear.